 Seattle Housing Authority launched the Workforce Opportunity System pilot in 2015 and has received positive feedback from participants.
 Participation in the pilot program has been wholly voluntary from 2015 through 2017.
 In late 2015, Seattle Housing Authority began automatically enrolling participants to attend a program orientation.
-(Despite automatic enrollment, participation is voluntary as there is no penalty for households that decline or fail to attend the program.)
-The participants automatically enrolled include residents between 18 and 61 without documented disabilities who are new move-ins or who are experiencing an interim or annual review.
+(Despite automatic enrollment, participants automatically enrolled include residents between 18 and 61 without documented disabilities who are new move-ins or who are experiencing an interim or annual review.
 Participation has improved with the addition of automatic enrollment and Seattle Housing Authority has now engaged over 800 residents since the program's inception.
 We anticipate that the pilot will end in 2018 and that the components that have been found to be effective will be incorporated in a new service delivery model.